anastasia-zhukova/Diverse_CDCR_datasets/NiDENT-prep/README.md

 2. download NP4E via ```setup.py```.
 NP4E is required to maintain the subtopic structure (NiDENT is reannotated NP4E).
 3. execute ```python parse_nident.py```

+NiDENT annotated only entities, so ```event_mentions.json``` are saved as empty list.
+MMAX format didn't provide an extra tag to link coreference chains from the event-related documents into cross-document clusters, so we applied a simple yet reliable heuristic to restore CDCR clusters.
+If at least two non-pronoun mentions or their heads are identical, we merge the chains into clusters.

+We propose a train-val-test split for NiDENT in the ```train_val_test_split.json``` file.
+The split is on the subtopic level and assigns three subtopics for training and one per validation and test.

+A mapping of the subtopic IDs to topic names is the following:
+0) bukavu
+1) china
+2) israel
+3) peru
+4) tajikistan

 ### Topic organization
 News articles in the dataset are organized as following: